Internship Questions & Answers

 Where are your internships located?
 Can I apply for an internship in my city?

-All of our internships are located at the national headquarters of the Human Rights Campaign (1640 Rhode Island Avenue, NW, Washington, DC 20036).
-We do not offer internships in any other locations, and we cannot pay for the relocation expenses of our interns.
-Our offices are very accessible by public transportation within the Washington, DC metropolitan area, both by Metrorail (Red, Blue or Orange lines) and Metrobus.
+Internships are available in Washington, DC, Montgomery, AL, Little Rock, AR and Jackson, MS. We cannot pay for the relocation expenses of our interns.
+The DC office is very accessible by public transportation within the Washington, DC metro area, both by Metrorail (Red, Blue, Orange or Silver lines) and Metrobus.
 For more information on public transit in DC, visit http://www.wmata.com.

 Are your internships paid?